ManageIQ/ansible-manageiq-automate/README.md

     to be used when using SSL REST API connection urls.

 ManageIQ:
-    `manageiq` is a dictionary with a set of connection defaults in `defaults/main.yml`.
+    `manageiq_connection` is a dictionary with a set of connection defaults in `defaults/main.yml`.
     Remember to use Ansible Vault for passwords.
     `automate_workspace` is the url including guid to talk to the Automate Workspace.

 ```
-    manageiq:
+    manageiq_connection:
         url: 'http://localhost:3000'
         username: 'admin'
         password: 'password'